jpvazquezz/alpha_funding/README.md

 Th Alpha Funding company deals with financial asset management from people and companies.
 The Alpha Funding has 45 specialisied employees who aim to help others strieve their financial independence.

-Initially, Alpha Funding recommends to investiment mainly on 5 assets: Dollar, Bova11, Smal11, Bitcoin and Ether.
+Initially, Alpha Funding recommends to invest mainly on 5 assets: Dollar, Bova11, Smal11, Bitcoin and Ether.
 Morover, some economic indicators are monitored: Selic, IPCA and Indice DI.

 I was hired to realize a exploratory data analysis and to propose a action plan to help Alpha Funding improve their process of offering investiments to their clients.
 To achieve that, I was responsible to elaborate hypothesis and validate them through statistical models and to create a machine learning model capable to predict the assets' rentability and, finally, propose a ideal investiment portfolio based on the model's prediction.